gdbroman/broman.blog/_posts/2019-09-23-intelligent-investor-quick.md

 And if you want to be a passive investor - not spending much time thinking about investing but still having your money work for you - the best way is undeniably to buy index funds with low fees.

 Lastly, focus on what you _can_ control.
-You can’t control if any given stock will go up or down but you can control fees, expectations, risk, taxes and most importantly your behavior.
+You can’t control if any given stock will go up or down but you can control fees, expectations, risk, taxes and most importantly, your behavior.